 Unless you personally control the website where the content was published, it can be difficult to navigate the nuanced negotiation and reporting processes required to remove your photos from the internet.
 And even if you are successful in removing them, it is similarly challenging to ensure those images remain offline.

 A content removal attorney can help you not only remove unwanted images from the internet, but prevent them from reappearing in the future.
 Experienced online content removal attorneys know the ins and outs of navigating reporting procedures and submitting requests to publications and platforms.
 Unlike other reputation management agencies, attorneys are also bound by professional standards of conduct and confidentiality.

 Some internet defamation attorneys—including those at Minc Law—also offer digital risk protection and monitoring services to help identify and remove potentially harmful content as soon as it appears online.

 Finally, content removal attorneys are well-versed in related areas of law, such as defamation, copyright, and revenge porn.
 If you decide legal action is necessary, an experienced content removal attorney can advise you of the potential risks and rewards before helping you prepare and file a lawsuit.

 ★★★★★ “As is often the case, only the courts can remedy obscene behavior from sociopaths.
 Rather than spend money on public image consultants, I would highly recommend Daniel and his team for a more effective solution through the judicial system.”

 Aug 9, 2021

-To get started with your initial, no-obligation consultation, reach out by calling us at (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.
+To get started with your initial, no-obligation consultation with an intake specialist, reach out by calling us at (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.